 - Be informed of any product recalls.
 We follow FDA regulations regarding drug recalls.
 In the event of a recall, all affected products are removed from inventory.
 If a product was sent to patients, those patients will be notified, and your healthcare provider may be notified as well.
 Please note the FDA does not require pharmacies to contact patients for all recalls, as a drug is sometimes recalled before it reaches patients.
 You may be notified by your prescriber, or by a press release from the manufacturer or the FDA.
-If you are concerned about drug recalls, you may contact the FDA at 1-800-INFO-FDA or fda.gov, where you may sign up to receive recall notifications via email.
+If you are concerned about drug recalls, you may contact the FDA by phone at 800.INFO.FDA, or by visiting fda.gov, where you may sign up to receive recall notifications via email.

 As an Apothecary By Design specialty pharmacy client, you have the responsibility to: